 WordPress Page Builders – Doing More, Right within WordPress

 What happens when you bring the usability of a site builder and combine it with the prowess of WordPress?

 You get WordPress page builders.

 Over the past few years, many WordPress page builders have taken great strides.
-In fact, nowadays there is hardly a WP who hasn’t come across a page builder or two.
+In fact, nowadays there is hardly a WordPress user who hasn’t come across a page builder or two.
 Some of the most noteworthy names in this league are:

-The list is endless.
+The list is endless, not to mention the likes of tools like Assistant Pro that work with almost all page builders.
 Check out the page builder tag on the WordPress plugin repository!
 Each page builder offers a promise of its own, and some can now boast of millions of users.

 But what can a WordPress page builder exactly do for us?

 Well, the simplest answer is that it provides an easy to use interface for building page elements, custom layouts, specialized sites, etc. No matter what purists might argue, even the new WordPress block editor (Gutenberg) has embraced the page builder ideology.

 It allows developers to add custom Gutenberg blocks that can help users quickly build customized page layouts.
 This is similar to what a page builder does, by providing custom elements to quickly put together page layouts.